Singularities of moduli of curves with a universal root

 In the last section we work out the cases $\ell=2,\ 3,\ 5$ and $7$.
-Using the age criterion, we develop a machinery to study the ghosts group through graph properties.
-We recall the notion of \cor{vine} graph, a graph with only two vertices, and we prove that in many cases the $J$-locus is the union of strata labelled only by vine graphs.
+Using the age criterion, we develop a machinery to study the ghosts group through graph properties, we conclude in particular that in many cases the $J$-locus is the union of strata labelled only by \cor{vine} graphs, \cor{i.e.}~graphs with only two vertices.
 The first exception comes out with $\ell=7$, when a $3$-vertices graph stratum is needed to complete the description.